Etihad says is buying stakes in Europe to compete, not control

 State-owned Gulf airlines, backed by strong oil revenues, are competing for dominance in the aviation industry and a larger share of the passenger base.

-On Sunday, Etihad unveiled plans for passengers on its new Airbus (AIR.PA) A380s to fly in a three-room suite with a private butler, as it looks to woo high-end passengers from its biggest rival and top superjumbo customer Emirates [EMIRA.UL].
+On Sunday, Etihad unveiled plans for passengers on its new Airbus A380s to fly in a three-room suite with a private butler, as it looks to woo high-end passengers from its biggest rival and top superjumbo customer Emirates.

 Dubbed 'The Residence', the upper deck of the A380 would be transformed into apartments, a global first in the aviation industry, featuring a living room, separate double bedroom and ensuite shower room.